Topos-Theoretic Approaches to Quantum Theory: Topos Quantum Kinematics (Semantics)

 \subsection{The Contravariant Approach}

 As we will see, the more recent covariant approach to topos quantum theory begins by defining an internal commutative C*-algebra in its `quantum topos', starting from the data of the original non-commutative C*-algebra in $\mathrm{Set}$, and then proceeds along the lines of section \ref{sec:obsstapro}, setting up the whole framework (of observables, states and propositions) for kinematics both in terms of algebra and geometry, using internal versions of the duality theorems of this section.
-By contrast, the contravariant approach was less theory driven and more ad hoc, skipping the stepping stone of algebra and immediately proceeding to the construction of a geometry in the topos.
+By contrast, the contravariant approach was less theory-driven and more ad hoc, skipping the stepping-stone of algebra and immediately proceeding to the construction of a geometry in the topos.
 In this section, we will discuss the basic definitions of this formalism.

-Recall that, in this approach, we assume that we start out with a Von Neumann algebra $\A$ of quantum observables.
-All of our quantum mechanics will be taking place in the topos $\mathrm{Set}^{\V(\A)^{op}}$.\\ \\ In the contravariant approach, it is proposed to replace the Hilbert space by the so-called \emph{spectral presheaf}, as the fundamental object representing the geometry of a quantum system.
-To define it, we should note the following: \begin{theorem}[Maximal ideal in a commutative C*-algebra, \cite{strmat}] There is a one to one correspondence between maximal ideals in a C*-algebra $\A$ and ring *-homomorphisms $\A\ra{}\C$.\end{theorem} \begin{proof}[Proof (sketch)] Obviously, every such *-morphisms has a maximal ideal as its kernel.
+Recall that, in this approach, we assume that we start out with a von Neumann algebra $\A$ of quantum observables.
+All of our quantum mechanics will take place in the topos $\mathrm{Set}^{\V(\A)^{op}}$.\\ \\ In the contravariant approach, the proposal is to replace the Hilbert space by the so-called \emph{spectral presheaf} as the fundamental object representing the geometry of the quantum system.
+To define it, we should note the following: \begin{theorem}[Maximal ideals in a commutative C*-algebra, \cite{strmat}] There is a one-to-one correspondence between maximal ideals in a commutative unital C*-algebra $\A$ and non-zero $*$-homomorphisms $\A\ra{}\C$.\end{theorem} \begin{proof}[Proof (sketch)] Obviously, every such $*$-morphism has a maximal ideal as its kernel.
 The converse fact that every maximal ideal comes from a morphism to $\C$ is a direct consequence of the Gelfand-Mazur theorem.\end{proof}